Seiko SKX009 - The divers watch well known for its Pepsi look

-Your Seiko SKX009 will need to be serviced every 3 years.
-This will ensure it continues to function with precision and provide reliable service over a longer period.
+Your Seiko SKX009 needs to be serviced every 3 years.
+This ensures it continues to function with precision and provides reliable service over a longer period.

 Seiko recommends it be serviced by a Seiko authorized dealer or service center.

-What's the difference between the SKX007 and the SKX009?
+What are the differences between the SKX007 and the SKX009?

 The Seiko SKX007 and SXK009K are almost identical in their fundamentals.
 The Seiko SKX009 has all the same features of the Seiko SXK007.
 Both are the same diameter and come with either a stainless steel bracelet or rubber strap.
 They have the same movement which I explain in more detail a bit further below.